sonyarianto/pocketbase-docker/README.md

     external: true
 ```

+Run it with `docker compose up -d`

-### Sample of Nginx (Nginx also a Docker container) and traffic comes from Cloudflare DNS
+### Sample of Nginx

+Nginx also a container and traffic comes from Cloudflare DNS.

 ```
 server {